 This precision traversing approach was adopted for the inland areas of Australia with the addition of precise Laplace reciprocal astronomical azimuths to correct for angular drift in the traverses.
-In addition to the contribution by DNM in those hectic field seasons State, authorities cooperated with the application of Tellurometer to re-observe their state networks and to link them to the primary framework.
-Army had contributed much and the national mapping council and its technical committee kept the goodwill sprit high.
+In addition to the contribution by national mapping geodetic parties in those hectic field seasons State authorities cooperated with the application of Tellurometer to re-observe their state networks and to link them to the primary framework.
+Army had contributed much and the National Mapping Council and its Technical Committee kept the goodwill sprit high.
 It now required a huge task of computing the massive field observations.
 Through the late 1950s desktop calculators had advanced and the 1960s saw the application of early computers, which were brilliantly applied to produce a national adjustment by A.G.
-Bomford in his brilliant Variation of Coordinates geodetic adjustment package.
+Bomford in his brilliant Variation of Coordinates (VARYCORD) geodetic adjustment package.

-In 1958 Lambert arranged for the responsibility for surveying and mapping in the Australian Antarctic Territory to be transferred to the Division of National Mapping and for ten years wintering surveyor were provided to the Australian National Research Expeditions as described by Manning in Australian Antarctic Science (2002).
+In 1958 Lambert arranged for the responsibility for surveying and mapping in the Australian Antarctic Territory to be transferred to the Division of National Mapping and for ten years wintering surveyor were provided to the Australian National Research Expeditions as described in Australian Antarctic Science, The first 50 years of ANARE (Manning 2002).
 The Division of National mapping also carried out Tellurometer surveys in Papua New Guinea in the 1960s under the leadership of H.A.
 Johnson for number of years and these were included to produce coordinates in AGD66 adjustment.

 The field work for the primary Australia geodetic network was subsequently completed in 1965 and computed in 1966.
-This was considered an amazing achievement by many world wide observers and continually drew comment such as that from the Directorate of Overseas Surveys Great Britain

-"The Australian geodetic network, a great part of it completed in ten years, must always be historically considered one of the survey wonders of the world".
+This was considered an amazing achievement by many world wide observers and continually drew comment such as that from the Directorate of Overseas Surveys Great Britain : "The Australian geodetic network, a great part of it completed in ten years, must always be historically considered one of the survey wonders of the world".
 (DOS Newsletter April 1974.)

-6. AUSTRALIAN GEODETIC DATUM 1966 (AGD66)
+4. The Australian Geodetic Datum 1966 (AGD66)

-In Australia authority for the national datum is with the Commonwealth of Australia Government but in practice this is done in conjunction with State and Territory governments through the National Mapping Council and its successor the Inter-governmental Committee of Surveying and Mapping (ICSM).
+In Australia authority for the national datum is with the Commonwealth Government of Australia but in practice this is done in conjunction with State and Territory governments through the National Mapping Council and its successor the Inter-governmental Committee of Surveying and Mapping (ICSM).

-Prior to the 1966 national adjustment, there were some twenty different datum's in Australia, using four different figures of the earth, but the spheroid in general use until 1961 was the Clarke 1858 spheroid.
+Prior to the 1966 national adjustment, there were some twenty different datum's in Australia; using four different figures of the earth, but the spheroid in general use until 1961 was the Clarke 1858 spheroid.
 Most triangulation was computed from bases measured in British feet and there were a number of distinct astronomically determined origins.
 National integration of individual state surveys was commenced in the late 1950s and for a short period in 1962, geodetic computations were performed on the so-called "NASA" spheroid and then on a preliminary local spheroid (the "165" spheroid).
-In April 1965, it was decided to change to a better fitting local ellipsoid, which was called the Australian National Spheroid.
-This figure was later adopted by the International Astronomical Union as the International Spheroid 1967.
+In April 1965, it was decided to change to a better fitting local ellipsoid, which was called the Australian National Spheroid 1967.
 Although this ellipsoid was used to best fit to the local geoid surface in Australia, its centre did not coincide with the centre of mass of the earth - i.e. it was non-geocentric.